paulmackinlay/state-machine/docs/04-configure.md

 In this case the `StateMachine` will be initialised in `anIntermediateState` but no entry `SateAction`s will be executed as no transition is taking place.

+When the `StateMachine` ends no transition takes place.
+You can configure a `StateMachine` to transition to a `State` and then it ends in which case entry actions are executed for the configured `State` but no exit actions.
+Alternatively you can configure a `StateMachine` to end when it receives a `StateEvent` which would cause it to immediately stop with no actions executing.

 [previous page](03-api.md) --- [next page](05-events.md)